 Need to take a break from putting together the puzzle?
 Use this handy puzzle storage roll up mat to keep all the pieces in one place.
 Then simply unroll the mat when you’re ready to tackle the jigsaw puzzle again.

-I don’t know about you, but the last thing I want to do on vacation is to worry about what to make for dinner.
-That’s why I like to use a meal kit delivery service for the week, such as Hello Fresh.
+What do you do on a staycation at home?
+Well, I don’t know about you – but the last thing I want to do on vacation is to worry about what to make for dinner.

 8. Paint night